hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

 ## Increasing Capacity

-To increase the number of concurrent runs, the *Capacity* setting can be adjust.
+To increase the number of concurrent runs, the *Capacity* setting can be adjusted.
 Note that this setting depends upon the operator to have enough memory in the system to accomedate the requested capacity.
 For instance, if *Capacity* is set to *100*, the instance would require, at minumum, *26GB* of memory just for the runs.